wme7/devLibrary/README.md

 # Device Library
-Writen by Manuel A. Diaz @ CENAERO ASBL on 25.04.2023
+Writen by Manuel A. Diaz on 25.01.2025

-Is a prototype library to test cross-device capabilities of `HIP` API and `roc::hipblas` library.
+This library contains two examples of C++ libraries that contain GPU-functionalities.
+These libraries are a proof-of-concept for building cross-platform libraries that can be explicitly build on either CUDA- or HIP-runtime.

 ## Introduction
 In this example we aim to response a simple question:

-> How to build single `hip`-library with `CMake` on either NVIDIA or AMD platforms?
+> How to build single cross-platform library with `CMake` that builds on either NVIDIA or AMD platforms?

 ## Exploration path: